 How Do Doctors Diagnose Upper Airway Cough Syndrome?

 There’s no diagnostic tool for UACS, and doctors mostly rely on a series of tests to diagnose the condition.
 And since chronic cough is one of the primary complaints, a clinician usually eliminates pulmonary causes first.
-Assessment includes:
+The diagnostic approach includes:

 - A physical exam and patient history